babangsund/relay-fns/README.md

 ## Usage

 It is required to pass down the [Environment](https://relay.dev/docs/en/relay-environment) via Context on the top-level.
+Why?
+Passing environment as a parameter to every function polludes the API.

 ```jsx
 import { EnvironmentProvider } from "relay-fns"